thards89/manga-managment-app-front-end/README.md

 # My Manga Library

-With this app, you can register all the manga books yoou have and than manage your collection and what you are currently reading.
+With this app, you can register all the manga books you have and then manage your collection and what you are currently reading.

 ![mangaApp-2](https://github.com/thards89/manga-managment-app-front-end/assets/96024390/60c65491-02ab-4b97-9cd9-2dfd89b361b4)

+It is built with ElephantSql, NodeJs, Express, React and React Redux.

 ## Table of contents: